Argonne-National-Laboratory/MaximinOPF.jl/docs/src/gettingstarted.md

 ## Using a Package

 ### Module Importing
-CAPS.jl contains MaximinOPF module to build a JuMP model.
+MaximinOPF.jl contains MaximinOPF module to build a JuMP model.
 The module provides two key [APIs](../API/) to solve the [mathematical problems](../mathematicalconcept/).
 The package uses [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl/tree/master/docs) to parse the standard power system input files and to define the mathematical form of the model.

 ```julia
 using MaximinOPF